Skip to main content

 Scalable Design: Height-Indexed Storage

 The scheduler stores timers indexed by their target block height, with the same-height bucket ordered FIFO by insertion.
 This keeps the per-block work proportional to the number of timers actually firing this block, not to the total active population, and avoids the operational complexity of a priority queue or tiered calendar.
-A separate LANE_TIMER_CYCLES budget (20% of the block) is dedicated to timer execution, and a parallel TIMER_GC_CYCLES budget handles TTL-expiry cleanup so a sweep storm cannot starve live execution.
+A separate LANE_TIMER_CYCLES budget (8,888,890 cycles ≈ 11% of the 80M block cap; ~22% of the 40M non-system lane total) is dedicated to timer execution, and a parallel TIMER_GC_CYCLES budget handles TTL-expiry cleanup so a sweep storm cannot starve live execution.
 A per-actor cap (max_timers_per_actor = 1,024) bounds individual exposure.

 Economic Rationality: The Per-Fire Fee Payer Model